OfficeDev/microsoft-teams-library-js/examples/teams-js-test-app/README.md

 The teamsjs Test App is a React app meant to be run inside teamsjs hubs to not only test teamsjs hubs but also test the teamsjs App SDK, test the teamsjs Hub SDK, be used as a reference on what a teamsjs App can look like, and be of use for anything else you'd like to use it for.

+You can find the teamsjs Test App's released version from our main branch deployed at https://teamsjstestapp.azurewebsites.net.
 The teamsjs Test App's version in our develop branch is currently being served at https://dev-teamsjstestapp.azurewebsites.net.

 ## Getting Started